Introduction to PostgreSQL Backup

 3. Continuous Archiving

-This methodology combines the File system-level backup methodology and Write Ahead Logs (WAL) that are stored in pg_xlog.
-The logs are maintained for eav=ch and every transaction that is being performed on the database.
-The checkpoint is also maintained to know whether the transaction is successfully committed and completed.
+This methodology combines the File system-level backup methodology and Write Ahead Logs (WAL) stored in pg_xlog.
+The database maintains logs for each and every transaction performed on it.
+To determine the successful completion and commitment of a transaction, the system maintains a checkpoint.
 Whenever a crash occurs or data is lost.
-It can be recovered by restoring the data stored in the file-based system and then the logs from that point are run up to checkpoint to bring the database to the current state.
-However, this process is a bit clumsy and complex but provides some benefits than the other two as discussed previously.
+To recover the database, you can restore the data stored in the file-based system and then apply the logs from that point until the checkpoint to bring the database to its current state.
+However, this process is a bit clumsy and complex but provides some benefits over the other two, as discussed previously.

 Explanation of SQL Dump

-You must dump your database frequently to have the updated backup of your database available to you.
-Whenever the backup is restored the database will be back to the state when that dump file was being created using pg_dump.
-One more advantage of using the pg_dump utility instead of file-level backups and archiving is that it is not specific to the version of the PostgreSQL server.
+Dumping your database frequently would be best to have the updated backup available.
+When restoring the backup, the database will revert to the state at which the dump file was created using pg_dump.
+Another advantage of using the pg_dump utility instead of file-level backups and archiving is that it is not specific to the version of the PostgreSQL server.

-Also, the database operations which are running while pg_dump is not locked and run in the background except some of the operations related to structural changes such as ALTER TABLE are blocked.
-You will have to specify external -o in the pg_dump command in case your database schema depends on OIDs such as foreign keys.
+Furthermore, the database operations continue to run while pg_dump is in progress and not locked.
+However, it is important to note that certain operations, like ALTER TABLE, which are related to structural changes, will be blocked during the execution of pg_dump.
+You must specify external -o in the pg_dump command if your database schema depends on OIDs such as foreign keys.
 For this, you will also need to dump the OIDs.

 Syntax: